pympk/Use-GitHub-and-Git-in-VScode/README.md

   - If we both changed line 1, the merge result is that the merge fails, with a merge conflict.
 Git writes both lines into the file and stops the merge with an error, and makes us clean up the mess:
     > ![merge_cofliect](images/vscode/merge_conflict.png)

-- Merge **deletes files** in current branch if the file is deleted in the **merge from branch**
+- Merge **deletes files** in current branch if the file is deleted in the merge from branch
 - Merge ignores uncommitted changes
 - Perform a merge
   - Open Command Pallette (Ctrl+Shift+P)
   - Type: **Git: Merge Branch**
-  - Select a branch to merge from open list
+  - Select a branch to merge from in the list